praatibhsurana/Hinglish_Hindi_WSD/README.md

 1) **A small change will need to be made to iwn.py from the pyiwn library before using our package** <br>

 - There is a missing try-catch block in iwn.py that might cause our package to crash
 - Here's a quick fix, use our patched [iwn.py](https://github.com/praatibhsurana/pyiwn/blob/patch-1/pyiwn/iwn.py) instead.
-Copy it's contents and replace it with the original iwn.py.
+Copy it's contents and replace the original iwn.py.
 - The path to the original iwn.py would be **path-to-your-env-or-python-folder/lib/site-packages/pyiwn/iwn.py**

 <br>